RIS-Aided Localization under Position and Orientation Offsets in the Near and Far Field: Available Information in the Received Signal

-The RIS paths have identical channel parameters.
-Hence it suffices to analyze a single RIS path.
-Therefore, we apply Assumption \ref{assumption:pathloss_subsumed} and investigate the estimatability of the geometric channel parameters related to the $m^{\text{th}}$ RIS. \begin{lemma} In the far-field, the vector of geometric channel parameters is not estimatatible at the UE without {\em a priori} information about the orientation of the RIS or {\em a priori} information about the channel complex path gains. \end{lemma} \begin{proof} See Appendix \ref{Appendix:farfield_channel_parameter_estimatable}. \end{proof} \begin{lemma} In the near-field, the vector of geometric channel parameters is not estimatatible at the UE without {\em a priori} information about the channel complex path gains if there is also no {\em a priori} information about the orientation of the RIS and if $N_U < 2$. \end{lemma} \begin{proof} See Appendix \ref{Appendix:near-field_channel_parameter_estimatable}. \end{proof} \begin{theorem} In the far-field, the estimation and correction of RIS orientation offset based on the received signals at the UE is not possible due to the absence of {\em a priori} information about the channel's complex path gains.
-However, in the near-field, this correction of RIS orientation offset is not hindered by the absence of {\em a priori} information about the channel complex path gains when $N_U > 1$. \end{theorem} \begin{proof} The proof follows as a consequence of Lemmas \ref{lemma:farfield_channel_parameter_estimatable} and \ref{lemma:near-field_channel_parameter_estimatable}. \end{proof} \begin{remark} The complex path gain can be normalized through the SNR to reduce from a complex path gain to an unknown phase offset term.
+\begin{theorem} In the far-field, the estimation and correction of RIS orientation offset based on the received signals at the UE is not possible due to the absence of {\em a priori} information about the channel's complex path gains.
+However, in the near-field, this correction of RIS orientation offset is not hindered by the absence of {\em a priori} information about the channel complex path gains when $N_U > 1$. \end{theorem}

+\begin{proof} The proof follows as a consequence of Lemmas \ref{lemma:farfield_channel_parameter_estimatable} and \ref{lemma:near-field_channel_parameter_estimatable}. \end{proof} \begin{remark} The complex path gain can be normalized through the SNR to reduce from a complex path gain to an unknown phase offset term.
 Hence, we can restate the above Lemmas and Theorem, focusing only on the {\em a priori} information about the unknown phase offset.
 Because quantifying {\em a priori} information about this unknown phase offset is virtually impossible, Theorem \ref{theorem:channel_parameter_estimatable} practically implies the possibility of estimating and correcting an RIS orientation offset only exists in the near-field. \end{remark}